sandstorm12/Footefield/calibration/README.md

 1. Feature: Make the calibration scripts more generalizable to work with custom images
 1. Feature: Move to video format
 1. Refactor: Add descriptions to each of the scripts
+1. Refactor: Intrinsics calculator for rgb abd depth images can be merged

 ## Contributors